zpaulange/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
 chmod -R +111 */

+#creates a directory called my_dir with permissions 751 in the working directory
+mkdir -m 751 my_dir